 Clear the way for modern luxury!
 Few things shout elegance quite like marble.
 To gift your bathroom (or other space) a little more richness, use marble or quartz wainscoting instead of traditional wood.
 You won’t regret it.

 If contemporary is more your speed, don’t feel the need to force something extravagant.
-Instead, use simple, traditional, vertical lines with a bit of beige or coffee coloring to elevate this classic look.
+Instead, use simple, traditional, vertical lines with a bit of beige or coffee color to elevate this classic beadboard look.

 Wainscoting with Backsplash

-Take a page out of the French colonial handbook and bring a feeling of elevated and classic elegance to any entryway or parlor with soft white or charcoal wainscoting with simple rectangles in relief.
+Take a page out of the French colonial handbook and bring a feeling of elevated and classic elegance to any entryway, dining room, or parlor with soft white or charcoal color wainscoting with simple rectangles in relief.
+I love the use of wallpaper above the chair rail.

 Urban Industrial Opulence

-To bring out the fullest sense of your personality and style, allow the materials in your space to speak for themselves.
+To bring out the fullest sense of your personality and style, allow the color, furniture, and materials in your space to speak for themselves.
 Give your walls a low seated wainscoting with dark paint and let the walls and leather and leopard print do the real talking.

 Lumber Cabin Walls

-This is one of my favorites on the whole list!
+This is my favorite on the whole list!
 Take wooden lumber from the nearby forest and turn it into the uppermost bar of your arboretum-inspired bathroom space.
-Trees aren’t just for outside anymore…
+Trees aren’t just for outside anymore, they can be the chair rail!

 Comfy Traditional Wooden Paneling